 What is the connection between the built environment and our well-being?
-In this episode, CSBS research scientist Peter Ondish will answer that question with Dr. Bill Sullivan.
-Bill is a professor in the Department of Landscape Architecture here at the University of Illinois in Urbana-Champaign.
+In this episode, CSBS Research Scientist Peter Ondish, Ph.D., will answer that question with Bill Sullivan, professor in landscape architecture at the University of Illinois in Urbana-Champaign.
 His work examines how our present-day physical environment can pose enormous demands on our capacity to pay attention, and what the consequences of those demands are on our health and happiness.
-They will also talk about how Dr. Sullivan has intended to move this research into our digital environment as well, and how we can create technology that preserves our health, well-being, and privacy.
+They will also talk about how Professor Sullivan has intended to move this research into our digital environment as well, and how we can create technology that preserves our health, well-being, and privacy.

 The disappearance of newspapers and local news organizations has been ongoing for many years.
 In this episode of the CSBS podcast, we will examine the historical changes that journalism is undergoing and what this means for news and equality.
-Dr. Nikki Usher, associate professor at the College of Media, talks with the CSBS research scientist, Peter Ondish, and research development manager, Kaylee Lukacena, about her new book: News for the Rich, White and Blue – How Place and Power Distort American Journalism.
-The discussion will aid in understanding some of the key concepts from her book such as the cultural and existential importance of news, the significance of location for journalism, the Goldilocks paradigm and more.
+Nikki Usher, professor of journalism, talks about their new book: News for the Rich, White and Blue – How Place and Power Distort American Journalism, with CSBS research scientist, Peter Ondish, Ph.D., and Research Development Manager, Kaylee Lukacena, Ph.D.
+This important discussion will aid in understanding some of the key concepts from their book such as the cultural and existential importance of news, the significance of location for journalism, the Goldilocks paradigm and more.

-In this episode, CSBS team members Drs.
-Brent Roberts and Peter Ondish will speak with Prof. Eboni Zamani-Gallaher about why community colleges are more important than ever before.
-Dr. Zamani-Gallaher is a professor in the Department of Education Policy, Organization & Leadership and director of the oldest community college research hub in America, the Office of Community College Research and Leadership (OCCRL).
+In this episode, CSBS team members Brent Roberts, Ph.D., and Peter Ondish, Ph.D., will speak with Eboni Zamani-Gallaher, professor of higher education and community college leadership, about why community colleges are more important than ever before.
+Professor Zamani-Gallaher is also director of the oldest community college research hub in America, the Office of Community College Research and Leadership (OCCRL).

 Talking about personal stories can be healing, gratifying, uncomfortable and in some cases, life-changing.
-In this episode, CSBS Associate Director Cristiana Alvarez and Research Scientist Peter Ondish sit down with Professor of Psychology, Carla Desi-Ann Hunter.
+In this episode, CSBS Associate Director Cristina Alvarez, Ph.D., and Research Scientist Peter Ondish, Ph.D., sit down with Carla Desi-Ann Hunter, professor of psychology at the University of Illinois.
 As we unravel the truths of her own story, we will discuss racial trauma in black and brown communities, colorblind attitudes, and black lives matter.
 We’ll also discuss how to facilitate healing by normalizing and validating stories within communities of color.

 In August, thousands of students traveled back to their college campuses amid a surge in coronavirus cases across the nation.
 Dorms opened, varsity athletics resumed, and greek recruitment continued.
 These typical student activities, combined with what we know about the typical behaviors of college students, kindled the ideal coronavirus breeding ground.
 Facing a deadly pathogen and a lot of uncertainty, some colleges confronted large outbreaks, while others successfully kept infection rates down.
 Cornell University happens to be one of the successful universities in managing the spread of COVID-19.

 This episode investigates the story behind Cornell’s success.
-CSBS Director and Professor of Psychology, Dr. Brent Roberts speaks with Dr. Peter Frazier, who is an associate professor at Cornell University and an expert in COVID-19 data modeling.
+CSBS Director and Professor of Psychology, Brent Roberts speaks with Peter Frazier, Eleanor and Howard Morgan Professor of Engineering at Cornell University, an expert in COVID-19 data modeling.
 They discuss Cornell’s “behavioral compact” strategy and behavioral compliance with Cornell’s rigorous health and safety protocols.
-Dr. Frazier concludes with several recommendations on what universities can do to effectively manage the spread of coronavirus on campus.
+Professor Frazier concludes with several recommendations on what universities can do to effectively manage the spread of coronavirus on campus.

 Oftentimes, natural disasters cause not only physical damage but also can become an agent for many secondary mental health adversities–especially within youth populations.
-In this episode, CSBS team members, Cristina Alvarez and Kaylee Lukacena speak with Dr. Tara Powell, Associate Professor in the School of Social Work, on the topic of mental health and youth, especially during times of crisis.
+In this episode, CSBS team members, Cristina Alvarez, Ph.D., and Kaylee Lukacena, Ph.D., speak with Tara Powell, professor of social work at the University of Illinois, on the topic of mental health and youth, especially during times of crisis.
 They discuss both the virtual pilot studies and the proven methods alike, including the Journey of Hope Intervention program, which focuses on normalizing emotions, coping strategies, peer support, and other protective factors.
-Dr. Powell addresses how mental health providers are tackling these challenges, and more largely, she shares some tips on coping with mental exhaustion, uncertainty, and staying connected during difficult times.
+Professor Powell addresses how mental health providers are tackling these challenges, and more largely, she shares some tips on coping with mental exhaustion, uncertainty, and staying connected during difficult times.

-CSBS Director and Professor of Psychology, Dr. Brent Roberts, talks with Professor of Social Work, Dr. Christopher Larrison, about the role of smartphones in supporting mental health services and community spaces.
+CSBS Director and Professor of Psychology, Brent Roberts, talks with Christopher Larrison, professor of social work at the University of Illinois, about the role of smartphones in supporting mental health services and community spaces.

 Given the many ways smartphones have radically changed our world, our conversation touches upon how individuals living with mental health conditions use smartphones to receive mental health services and resources.
 For example, smartphones change the ways in which clinicians check in with their patients and impact how patients with similar symptoms develop social support networks.
 However, like most technological advances, smartphones come with promises as well as problems.
 For example, patients living with schizophrenia may react adversely to video conferencing services as they can trigger symptoms of paranoia.